api3dao/oev-docs/docs/reference/oev/parameters/index.md

 When a searcher makes a bid and the BE has filled it (i.e., they have won an auction), a percentage of the bid amount is reserved from their available funds as collateral for potential slashing.
-If no entity updates the data feed, the searcher is slashed, and the reserved funds are not freed.
+If the data feed is not updated within the update period, the searcher is slashed, meaning the reserved funds are not freed.